 L desired peace, respect and true love in her life.
 While she was seeking it, she got a call from her friend, who also used to work in hotels as a prostitute but now was in an organization.
 The friend invited L to come.
 As soon as L heard of an alternative life she didn’t need to think but instantly replied – “Yes, I will come”.
 She thought “Maybe this is the place that I am looking for”.
 L has since told us that the day she entered the program she didn’t miss anything from her past life.
 Easily she forgot her addiction and the cruelty she had been through.

-L was put in the Recovery Program, learning life skills, vocational skills and the opportunity to know the real God.
+L was welcomed into the refuge of the SA Recovery Program in Nepal, learning life skills, vocational skills and the opportunity to know the real God.
 There she got all the answers to her questions, and was very happy.
 She learned about the love and plan of God, soon accepted Him as her Lord and Savior, and shortly after was baptized.
 Her experiences and overall recovery enables her to support, minister, empathize and give hope to other women who access the program who have been or are in a similar position as to what she had been.
 L has a hope and a purpose and is living her life positively and now she is working as a member of staff at the organization.